Ultrathin films of black phosphorus as suitable platforms for unambiguous observation of the orbital Hall effect: Results and Discussion

 The noncentrosymmetric and polar $C_{\rm 2v}$ point group allows the occurrence of orbital magnetoelectric effect mediated by Fermi-surface conducting states \cite{C2v-Magnetoelectric-PhysRevResearch.3.023111, Cysne-PhysRevB.107.115402, Cysne-OMEpxpy-PhysRevB.104.165403,Koki-Peters-PhysRevB.107.214109, Koki-Peters-PhysRevB.107.094106, Hayami-PhysRevB.98.165110}.
 The perpendicular electric field $\vec{E}_\perp$ distorts the phosphorene's charge distribution, giving rise to a finite polarization $\vec{P}=P_z\hat{z}$ perpendicular to its layer \cite{Hu-SymmetriesPolarization-doi:10.1021/acs.nanolett.6b04630}.
 The driving field in the phosphore plane exerts a torque on the electric dipoles, thereby inducing a net orbital magnetization $\vec{M}^L\propto \vec{P}\times \vec{\mathcal{E}}$ \cite{Cysne-PhysRevB.107.115402, Cysne-OMEpxpy-PhysRevB.104.165403, Hayami-JPCM-2016, Salemi-Oppeneer-2019}.
 One may calculate $\vec{M}^L$ utilizing a scheme similar to the one described in the Secs. \ref{Sec:Phosphorene} and \ref{Sec:OHECalculation}.
 Since time-reversal symmetry is preserved, there are no interband contributions to the orbital magnetoelectric effect in phosphorene.
 Thus, to first order in the in-plane driving field and for finite values of $E_\perp$, the current-induced orbital magnetization per unity cell area of phosphorene is given by $m_{L_\eta}=\sum_{\nu} \alpha_{\eta\nu} \mathcal{E_{\nu}}$ \cite{Yoda2018-OME, He2020-OME}, where

 represent the matrix elements of the magnetoelectric tensor.
-Here, $\mu_B$ is the Bohr magneton and $\Gamma$ is the energy scale associated with the electronic relaxation time $\tau=\hbar/2\Gamma$.
-In our calculations we have used $\Gamma=1.6$ meV, that correspond to $\tau \approx 200$ fs \cite{Avsar2017}.
+Here, $\mu_B$ is the Bohr magneton and $\Gamma$ is the energy scale associated with the electronic relaxation time $\tau_e=\hbar/2\Gamma$.
+This phenomenological parameter simulates effects of scattering by inhomogeneities and thermal effects due to phonons.
+In our calculations we have used $\Gamma=1.6$ meV, that correspond to $\tau_e \approx 200$ fs \cite{Avsar2017}.

 Fig. \ref{fig:fig4} shows $\alpha_{xy}$ and $\alpha_{yx}$ calculated as functions of energy for different values of the $E_\perp$.
 As expected, the OME clearly vanishes within the band-gap energy range.
 However, in the conductive regime, it can reach sizeable values for both $m_{L_y}$ and $m_{L_x}$, in response to electric fields applied along the $\hat{x}$ and $\hat{ y }$ directions, respectively.
 This inplane-induced orbital magnetization adds up to the orbital angular-momenta accumulated at the sample's edges, due to the OHE, transforming its original antiferromagnetic-like disposition into a non-collinear orbital magnetic arrangement.